INSIDE: Our Favourite Shop in Tokyo to buy cute Japanese Stationery. Updated April 2019.

 Japanese stationery bundles are wonderful authentic Japanese gifts too – who wouldn’t be charmed by the quirkiness of the things on offer?
 A deco stamp, a set of rainbow pens, and a bullet journal could top the list of cool Japanese souvenirs!

-Visiting LOFT to see all the stationery is one of my favourite things to do in Japan with kids too.
+Visiting LOFT in Shibuya to see all the stationery is one of my favourite things to do in Japan with kids too.

 - Be sure to visit 1st floor for Gift Goods and Souvenirs, Greeting cards, watches, fashion goods, and phone accessories.

-- 2nd floor is for health and beauty goods (including organi and natural cosmetics, aromatherapy and herbal teas).
+- 2nd floor is for health and beauty goods (including organic and natural cosmetics, aromatherapy and herbal teas).